top of page

 • Emotionally attuned for kids, teens, adults, and families

-• Grounded in evidence based resources
+• Grounded in evidence based resources, including full text books or journals

 • Flexible for real-world application